benjamindkilleen/pelphix/README.md

   - [X] Remove `Step` from the Workflow State.
   - [X] Randomly sample task order.
 Allow screw insertion to be sampled at any time.
   - [ ] Limit views for each task to ones actually used.
-  - [ ] Add missing views.
+  - [ ] Add missing views (IO, OO)
-  - [ ] Make sampling more realistic for views/positions.
+  - [ ] Make sampling more realistic for views/positions (fiddle with bounds, make lower bounds larger, more randomness)
   - [ ] Corridor segmentation should never vary, only the distance along it that wires/screws are inserted.
   - [ ] Wire should always go the full length of the corridor (whatever that is for the given corridor).
   - [ ] "Correct" view might be randomly sampled, but tolerance should be smaller?